malcolm-kee/kl-react/src/contents/meetup-checklist.md

    - If yes, what details are required?
 Full Name, Phone Number, IC Number?
 (As an organizer we try to collect as little as possible, so don't suggest if they never ask, because they would think "let's also collect that, just in case")
    - Set the RSVP question for the meetup event to ask for those details.
 1. Is food sponsored as well?
+1. Request for HDMI cable and Mini DP.

 ### Marketing